Children’s Dental Health Month

 “Developing good habits at an early age and scheduling regular dental visits helps children get a good start on a lifetime of healthy teeth and gums.” — American Dental Association

 Every February, the American Dental Association sponsors National Children’s Dental Health Month.
-Your Sacramento dentists at the Marconi Dental Group support this initiative, especially with the help of Dr. Maryam Saleh, who has considerable practical experience with children’s dentistry.
+Your Carmichael dentists at the Marconi Dental Group support this initiative, especially with the help of Dr. Maryam Saleh, who has considerable practical experience with children’s dentistry.
 The message for Children’s Dental Health Month is simple and straightforward.

 - Brush two minutes, two times a day.